 This is the cover I'm using for the container:

-These are actually those bags that they use to cover ripening fruits.
-I just grabbed it because I needed a breathable cloth to remedy the heat issue for my BSF bins.
+These are actually those bags that they use to cover ripening fruits from fruit flies.
+I just grabbed it to use because I needed a breathable cloth to remedy the heat issue for my BSF bins.

 Accidentally, I found out later that as these bags are used to prevent insects from disturbing the fruits, may be it could also deter ants.

-Thanks to the webbing of the textile, even when some ants do manage to get up they may fall into the cloth, be caught in between the two layers and confused to find their way out.
+Thanks to the webbing of the textile, even when some ants do manage to get up they may fall into the cloth, be caught in between the two layers like that of a spider web and get confused to find their way out.
 I did catch one or two ants this way.

 I am glad this could stop other insects (houseflies) from coming inside laying eggs.
 As unlike BSF, houseflies lay egg directly on the foods.